Itinerary

 We work with an extremely professional dive school on the island.
 One of the most established, they are credited with discovering the Thresher shark several years ago and are the only National Geographic Dive Centre on the Island.

-We run 5 dive boats and are one of the busier dive schools in Malapascua, this means there are always a lot of options to dive different sites, loads of variety and plenty of customers to help assist – which is an important part of getting your Divemaster.
+We run five dive boats and are one of the busier dive schools in Malapascua.
+This means there are always a lot of options to dive different sites, loads of variety and plenty of customers to assist – which is an important part of getting your dive master.

 Studying the Thresher Sharks, Mantas and Hammerheads.

-The real beauty of doing your Divemaster here, is the Thresher shark, these are Sharks with a distinctive long tail which they use to thrash the water, hence the name Thresher.
+The real beauty of doing your dive master here is the Thresher shark.
+These are sharks with a distinctive long tail that they use to thrash the water, hence the name Thresher.
 No where else in the world can you see these majestic animals.
 Usually they live well beyond the reach of humans at around 300 metres below the surface.
-For some reason no yet understood, they gather off Malapascua all year and head to the top of the Monad Shoal Pinnacle, at around 23 meters, a massive cleaning station.
-On a good day you can also see huge Manta rays swoop past and even the occasional Hammerhead.
+For some reason not yet understood, they gather off Malapascua all year and head to the top of the Monad Shoal Pinnacle, at around 23 meters.
+Besides that you can also see huge Manta rays swoop past and even occasional a Hammerhead.

 Open Water (OW)